Truthwatcher64/StartUp/README.md

 them to compare their score with others.
 The current game name is Mariachi Runner.

 ### Design

+This Shows the design of the three pages with their relative layouts.
 ![Mock](Design2.jpg)

+This shows aproximately what data moves from the user to server and what is stored in the database. \
+This is even more of an approimation than the frontend design as much of this may change.
 ![Mock](BackEnd.jpg)

 ### Key Features